crazysoftwarecoder/bigpipe/README.md

    */
   @PageletTaskMethod // Annotate the method that will fetch the data for you. public ViewObject doStuff(HttpServletRequest servletRequest) {
+    // Type code to transform the request into the
+    // response here, optionally accessing all resources to
+    // help achieve that.
   }
 }
 ```